Dusko2779/BootCamp_pandas-challenge/README.md

 ### Background
 You are the new Chief Data Scientist for your local government area.
 In this capacity, you'll be helping the school board and mayor make strategic decisions regarding future school budgets and priorities.

-As a first task, you've been asked to analyse the area-wide standardised test results.
-You'll be given access to every student's maths and reading scores, as well as various information on the schools they attend.
-Your task is to aggregate the data to showcase obvious trends in school performance.

 ### Instructions
 Using Pandas and Jupyter Notebook, create a report that includes the following data.
 Your report must include a written description of at least two observable trends based on the data.

-Hint: Check out the sample solution called PyCitySchools_starter.ipynb located in the .zip file to review the desired format for this assignment.

 ### Local Government Area (LGA) Summary
 Perform the necessary calculations and then create a high-level snapshot of the local government area's key metrics in a DataFrame.